SJTU-ECTL/TFASC/Bernstein polynomial approximation by Matlab/readme.md

   The result summary is `.\output_dir\demo_results\summary.txt`, and the generated input files for TFASC are in the folder `.\output_dir\demo_results\input_files_for_TFASC\`.

 - For `user-defined` mode, the user can define a target function and approximate it by the Bernstein polynomial.
-First, the user should put the definition of the target function in `.\target_function_user_defined.m`, and in `.\main_userDef.m` specify the degree n of Bernstein polynomial and the precision parameter m.
+  - Step 1: the user should put the definition of the target function in `.\target_function_user_defined.m`.
+  - Step 2: in `.\main_userDef.m` specify the degree n of Bernstein polynomial and the precision parameter m.

-  Please run `main_userDef.m`.
+  - Step 3: run `main_userDef.m`.

   The result summary is saved as `.\output_dir\user_results\summary.txt`, and the generated input file for TFASC is in the folder `.\output_dir\user_results\ input_files_for_TFASC\`.